Skip to main content

 For genuinely sensitive files, use a dedicated privacy tool in addition to FormatOS.
 Don't rely solely on any single web tool to clean files that carry real risk.

-If a tool isn't visible, it's not available right now — not hidden behind a paywall.
+If a tool isn't visible, it's not offered right now — not hidden behind a paywall.

 What happens